wmemorgan/java-usermodel/usermodel/README.md

 ## Introduction

 This is a basic database scheme with users, user emails, and user roles.
-This Java Spring REST API application will provide endpoints for clients to read various data sets contained in the applications data.
+This Java Spring REST API application will provide endpoints for clients to read various data sets contained in the application's data.
 This application will also form the basis of a user authentication application developed elsewhere in the course

 ### Database layout